Software localization practices to help you better prepare for successful launch of your software in foreign markets.

 5. Marketing materials that build trust and confidence

-All materials should be seamlessly localized.
+For good software localization practices, all materials should be seamlessly localized.
 Users will have greater trust and confidence in a localized product, as they will see it as evidence of a business’ caring about the local consumer.

 In North America it is the norm to print letters, brochures, and other print materials on 8.5″x11″ paper.
 Europeans, on the other hand, use A4.
 By continuing to use the North American standard, a company immediately identifies itself as foreign and may not communicate the quality assurance they want associated with the brand.